kvarak/dnd/docs/_Resources/familiars-alternative-great-old-one.md

     <tr><td><hr></td></tr>
     <tr><td markdown="1" class="monster">

     ***Limited Telepathy***.
-The gibbering orblet can magically communicate simple ideas, emotions, and images telepathically with any creature within 100 feet of it that can understand a language.
+The gibbering orblet can magically communicate simple ideas, emotions, and images telepathically with any creature within 100 ft of it that can understand a language.

     ***Gibbering***.
 The gibbering orblet babbles incoherently while it can see any creature and isn't incapacitated.
 Each enemy creature that starts its turn within 10 feet of the orblet and can hear the gibbering must succeed on a DC 11 Wisdom saving throw.
 On a failure, attacks against the creature from the orblet (and, if the orblet is a familiar, the orblet's master as well) are made with advantage.
 Affected creatures repeat this save at the start of each of their subsequent turns, and a creature that saves against this effect cannot be affected by it for 24 hours